 The following classes are for 4-H youth 8 to 18 years of age.
-Intercultural projects will be judged during the afternoon on Thursday, July 8, 2021.
+Intercultural projects will be judged during the afternoon on Wednesday, July 13, 2022.

-One individual 4-H'er exhibit and one group exhibit can be selected for the Illinois State Fair from the Passport to the World classes.
+One individual 4-H'er exhibit and one group exhibit can be selected for the Illinois State Fair from the Passport to the World class.
 One 4-H'er can be selected for the Illinois State Fair from the Diversity & Cultural Awareness class.
-One 4-H'er can be selected for the Illinois State Fair from the Intercultural Readv4Life Challenge.
+One 4-H'er can be selected for the Illinois State Fair from the Intercultural Ready4Life Challenge.